PhonologicalCorpusTools/CorpusTools/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Sample corpus file**
 A sample file you created the corpus with.
 Note GitHub only supports .txt files.
-Please send the sample file to us if your file is in a format not supported by GitHub.
+Please send the sample file to us at PCTbugs@gmail.com if your file is in a format not supported by GitHub.

 **To Reproduce**
 Steps to reproduce the behavior: